 PREVAILING WAGE

-How to Navigate the Jungle of Prevailing Wage in California: An Easy Guide
+How to Navigate Prevailing Wage in California

 Brek Goin

-Co-Founder
+Co-Founder & CEO

 Stepping into the public work sector offers a big opportunity for growth, expansion, and diversification, but for newcomers, it can feel like diving into uncharted waters without a life jacket.
 Sounds fun, doesn’t it?